 This is particularly important for Indonesia’s future growth.
 MSMEs account for about 61% of the country’s economy but access to credit is an ongoing problem.
 A US$50-70 billion financing shortfall in the MSME sector has resulted in an estimated US$130 billion in lost value creation.

 Banks have an important role to play in plugging these gaps and driving transformation.

-“In the e-money market, banks will increasingly serve as funding conduits because growth in this market hinges on increasing the levels of card and bank account ownership,” said Winnie Yap, Head of Global Liquidity & Cash Management, HSBC Singapore.
+“In the e-money market, banks will increasingly serve as funding conduits because growth in this market hinges on increasing the levels of card and bank account ownership,” said Winnie Yap, Head of Global Payments Solutions, HSBC Singapore.
 “Mobile wallets need links with bank-run infrastructure to draw funds into their proprietary systems.”

 In the Philippines, it’s a similar story.
 While remote, rural areas of the archipelago remain cut off from the digital economy by underdeveloped infrastructure and skills shortages, digital adoption has still taken off.
 Among digital merchants, 97% accept digital payments and two-thirds have adopted digital lending facilities.
 According to one survey, about 40% of merchants say they would not have survived the pandemic without access to digital platforms.10

 Likewise, as the region’s biggest recipient of overseas remittances, mobile wallets have partnered with banks and other service providers to offer cheaper international transfers as a primary feature.